Bogdanp/awesome-advent-of-code/README.md

 * [AdventOfCode-CLI](https://github.com/NamelessGroup/AdventOfCode-CLI) -- A Commandline interface written in python to quickly generate boilerplates in different languages and fetching your puzzle input.
 Also includes customizable templates and measures solution times.
 * [aoc-cli](https://github.com/yspreen/aoc) -- Command-line utility that helps solve problems in python: it downloads your personal input file, creates the sample source files and makes sure you don't submit answers twice *(Python)*.
 * [Golfcoder](https://golfcoder.org) -- A code golf community leaderboard for adventofcode.com, with a focus on code size.
 Every name, including variables and functions, is considered as a single token, irrespective of its length. *(Python, Rust, Go, Kotlin, JavaScript, C#, TypeScript, C++, Java, C, Swift, Scala)*
+* [aoc-tiles](https://github.com/LiquidFun/aoc_tiles) -- A tool which automatically creates a fancy image with solve times for each solved day in your readme as a 5x5 grid.
+Works as a pre-commit hook or as a CLI *(Python)*.

 ## Other Advent Calendars